andvargas/andrasvargas.com/README.md

 ## To Fix

+- Add feature to record conversations with andreGPT

 Dashboard.js
 The Task list doesn't have a unique key (Seems like it was a false positive, as now it works)